Esports in Germany – a super-power in esports

 On a global scale, Germany is certainly a superpower – one of the biggest and economically most important countries in Europe – this is also true when it comes to esports.
 In fact, Germany is one of the biggest esports countries in the world – with an esports spending total of 4.7 billion last year, Germany was the 5th largest esports market in the entire world.

 Speaking of players, German esports teams and pro players are some of the best in the world – with great successes to show for it.
 This is even reflected in the sponsorship deals they manage to snag.
-Only recently, Red Bull signed with the Berlin International Gaming esports team or BIG – the very same team is also being sponsored by betting provider Betway.
-Similarly, McDonald’s has moved into esports in Germany – they partnered with the famous German brand ESL.
+Only recently, Red Bull signed with the Berlin International Gaming esports team – the very same team BIG is also being sponsored by Betway, the betting provider.
+Similarly, McDonald’s moved into esports in Germany – they partnered with the famous German brand ESL.

 Specifically, censorship laws: in games that display violence like Counter-Strike, several elements aren’t visible, and in games like the Wolfenstein series, Nazi-symbols like the Swastika (it is a Nazi-themed game after all) aren’t allowed to be shown, and are instead replaced with other symbols, or hidden entirely.
 On a more humorous note, this law also affected the way Adolf Hitler is displayed in the game – in the German version, he lacks his distinct moustache!